 What is National Cheese Day?

 Cheese is a dairy product that comes from the pressed curds of milk.
-The milk used for making cheese are usually from cows but they may also come from goat, sheep, or even buffalo milk.
+The milk used for making cheese is usually from cows but they may also come from goat, sheep, or even buffalo milk.
 Time and temperature are used to make cheese.
 The temperature level as well as aging affect the texture and flavor of cheese made.
 Seasonings and other flavorings are also added into cheese.
 Because of the extreme love of people for cheese, the National Cheese Day is celebrated each year.
 During this day, various activities related to cheese are conducted.
 The purpose of the day is to give dedication to this food that all people love to eat.

 History of National Cheese Day